Vice (magazine): Scope

 Vice magazine includes the work of journalists, columnists, fiction writers, graphic artists and cartoonists, and photographers.
 Both Vices online and magazine content has shifted from dealing mostly with independent arts and pop cultural matters to covering more serious news topics.
 Due to the large array of contributors and the fact that often writers will only submit a small number of articles with the publication, Vices content varies dramatically and its political and cultural stance is often unclear or contradictory.
-Articles on the site feature a range of subjects, often things not covered as by mainstream media.
+Articles on the site feature a range of subjects, often things not covered by mainstream media.
 The magazine's editors have championed the immersionist school of journalism, which has been passed to other properties of Vice Media such as the documentary television show Balls Deep on the Viceland Channel.
 This style of journalism is regarded as something of a DIY antithesis to the methods practiced by mainstream news outlets, and has published an entire issue of articles written in accordance with this ethos.
 Entire issues of the magazine have also been dedicated to the concerns of Iraqi people, Native Americans, Russian people, people with mental disorders, and people with mental disabilities.
 Vice also publishes an annual guide for students in the United Kingdom.

 In 2007, a Vice announcement was published on the Internet: After umpteen years of putting out what amounted to a reference book every month, we started to get bored with it.
 Besides, too many other magazines have ripped it and started doing their own lame take on themes.
 So we're going to do some issues, starting now, that have whatever we feel like putting in them.